St. John's Institution: Former and current principals of St. John's Institution

-Brothers who have served as primary school headmasters since leaving the secondary school include Brother Patrick Arokiasamy, Brother Alban Tang and Brother Matthew Liew.
+Brothers who have served as primary school headmasters since leaving the secondary school include Patrick Arokiasamy, Alban Tang and Matthew Liew.

-On 1 December 2009, Mr. Peter Yii Sing Chiu was replaced by Mr. Leong Kum Loy.
-Under the administration of Mr. Leong Kum Loy, St. John has been declared a Heritage Site by the Malaysian government.
+On 1 December 2009, Peter Yii Sing Chiu was replaced by Leong Kum Loy.
+Under the administration of Leong Kum Loy, St. John has been declared a heritage site by the Malaysian government.

-The administration of this school has been continued until now by Mr. Sivakumar a/l Thannimalay, the seventh principal of SJI who has started serving from January 2023.
+The administration of the school has been continued until now by Sivakumar a/l Thannimalay, the seventh principal of SJI who has started serving from January 2023.
 He is assisted by three senior assistants as follows;